CSCfi/csc-user-guide/docs/computing/disk.md

 ## Using Scratch and ProjAppl directories

-An overview of your directories in Puhti can be displayed with:
+An overview of your directories in a supercomputer you are currently logged on can be displayed with:

 ```text
 csc-workspaces
 ```
-The above command displays all _scratch_ and _projappl_ directories you have access to within active projects with Puhti access.
+The above command displays all _scratch_ and _projappl_ directories you have access to.

 For example, if you are member in two projects, with unix groups _project_2012345_ and _project_3587167_, then you have access to two scratch and projappl directories: